 - Return address

-When the base case is reached, the stack starts unwinding, and the final result is produced step by step.
+Once the base case is reached, the stack starts unwinding, and the final result is produced step by step.

 Time Complexity of Recursion

-Time complexity depends on the recursive algorithm:
+The time complexity depends on the recursive algorithm:

 - Factorial → O(n)